2025 International Football Alliance season: Aftermath

 By the end of 2025, the International Football Alliance was largely considered defunct.
 Most of its teams had ceased operations or pivoted to other minor leagues such as the Professional Independent Football League (PIFL) and Continental Football League (CoFL).
 Former IFA staff and coaches, including Noel Mazzone, later joined other established organizations such as the United Football League (UFL).

-While no official statement confirmed the IFA's dissolution, public communication from the league ceased after fall 2025.
+While most believe the IFA's dissolution, there was no official statement about the league ceasing operation, and in September 2025 public communication from the IFA social media insist they will return for a 2026 season.

 Media

 The IFA had represented it secured non-exclusive broadcast agreements with multiple outlets prior to its 2025 launch.

 In September 2024, they announced that league games will be available in the US through Roku and Tubi (the Tubi deal never materialized).
 On October 11, 2024 the league announced streaming partnership with Shawne Merriman's Lights Out Sports.

 On March 3 2025 the league announced that it has secured a landmark global broadcasting agreement with sports content providers Inverleigh and Unbeaten Sports.
 Later that month, the IFA announced additional agreements with Unbeaten Sports, a free ad-supported streaming television channel, and Inverleigh, an Australian production company, with the league stating that it would also be streaming games on its YouTube channel.

 Notwithstanding the foregoing representations, there have been no broadcasts of any IFA games to date on either Roku or Tubi.
 Furthermore, there is no evidence of any formal partnership or affiliation between the IFA and Shawne Merriman's Lights Out Sports, Unbeaten Sports, and/or Inverleigh, as no IFA content has ever been broadcast on said media outlets.

-The Ohio Valley Ironmen had its games telecast on WTRF, which drew approximately 140,000 views.
+The Ohio Valley Ironmen had its games telecast on WTRF, which drew approximately 140,000 views on average (combined linear and streaming views).